 Who is Standing Tall?

-Make Amends is the OPCC commissioned service for Devon and Cornwall.
+The OPCC commissioned service for Devon and Cornwall.
 Working in partnership with Shekinah, delivering Restorative Justice across this area.
 The service provides support to people who have been affected by crime, conflict, anti-social behaviour or harm caused by the actions of others.

 Restorative Justice creates opportunities for people who have been harmed to come together into communication with those who are responsible for that harm, in order to get answers to their questions and to explain the effect the incident has had on them.
 It gives those who accept responsibility for the harm, an insight into the real impact their actions have had on the person affected, their friends and family or the community.
 The process aims to help everyone move on.

-Shekinah Mission is based across Plymouth and Torbay and we have many co-located services.
+Based across Plymouth and Torbay and we have many co-located services.
 Shekinah really values its partnership working and at Endeavour House, Torquay, we have weekly Drama groups, drug and alcohol support groups, a weekly women's Circle and Yoga amongst others.
 Endeavour also run accredited courses to enable support for personal development, recognising behaviours and addressing behaviours.
 We can make referrals to Grow for life, our therapeutic project and we have the housing first team supporting with housing and tenancy sustainability.
 We also have counselling services available on site.

-Rising Moments is community project providing a one-to-one practical and essentials support service along with encouragement, and wellbeing groups for women and families to help rebuild lives affected by abuse crimes past and present.
+A community project providing a one-to-one practical and essentials support service along with encouragement, and wellbeing groups for women and families to help rebuild lives affected by abuse crimes past and present.

-What’s Your Problem CIC is a community interest company.
+A community interest company.
 We offer support to people in our community to address issues affecting their quality of life so that people are informed, safe and have the opportunity to thrive.
 This includes access to legal advice, support at court, welfare rights advice, representation and counselling for adults, children and young people.

-The Torbay Community Development Trust (Torbay CDT) was formed with the intention of making Torbay a place where all people feel included.
+TCDT was formed with the intention of making Torbay a place where all people feel included.
 The Trust empowers communities, building on strengths and skills through Asset-Based Community Development.
 The overall aim of the Torbay Community Development Trust is to create better communication across the Bay, actively encouraging local involvement and decision making in improving the region, as well as developing and supporting volunteering opportunities of the highest standards.

-Healthwatch Torbay was established under the 2012 Heath and Social Care Act and is one of a network of 152 Healthwatch across England.
+Established under the 2012 Heath and Social Care Act and is one of a network of 152 Healthwatch across England.
 Its purpose is to understand the needs, experiences and concerns of people who use health and social care services and to speak out on their behalf.
 Along with Engaging Communities South West, it works to share information, expertise and learning in order to improve health and social care.
 It has statutory duties and its officers, Board members and volunteers sit on a range of influential bodies across the Bay, the county, the region and nation, in order to shape policy for the benefit of all our residents.